jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28d.md

 Thus, one goes up 5 on the side of 8 from where one had stopped in the first cycle.

-One puts a mark on (that place).
-One enters seventeen on the front (recto) of the table, and then five.
+One puts a mark on that place.
+One enters 17 on the front (recto) of the table, and then 5.

 One does not count empty fields.
 The cycle is that of tens.

-We find the letter th - five hundred, but it
-(counts the same as) n, because our cycle represents the tens.
-Thus, five hundred is (counted as) fifty, because its cycle is seventeen.
+We find the letter th - five hundred, but it (counts the same as) n, because our cycle represents the tens.
+Thus, 500 is (counted as) 50, because its cycle is 17.

-If it had been twentyseven, it would have been in the hundreds.
+If it had been 27, it would have been in the hundreds.
 Thus, one sets down an n.

-Then, one enters five, also from the beginning, and notes what (number of) the surface it confronts.
+Then, one enters 5, also from the beginning, and notes what number of the surface it confronts.

-It is found to be one.
-One reverses the number one.
-It falls upon five.
-One adds the one of the surface to five, and gets six.
+It is found to be 1.

+One reverses the number 1.
+It falls upon 5.

+One adds the one of the surface to 5, and gets 6.
 One sets down a w and marks it with four [?] (as belonging) to the verse of the poem.

 One adds them to the eight which was the result of the multiplication of ascendant and cycle by the ruler.

-Thus, one gets twelve.
+Thus, one gets 12.
 The remainder of the second cycle, namely five, is added to 12.

-Thus, one gets seventeen.
+Thus, one gets 17.
 That is something that belongs to the second cycle.

-Thus, we enter seventeen among the letters of the chords.
-The number falls upon one.
-Thus, one sets down alif and puts a mark upon it (as belonging) to the verse of the poem.
-Of the letters of the chords, one drops three, the number ofthe result of the second cycle.
+Thus, we enter 17 among the letters of the chords.
+The number falls upon 1.

+Thus, one sets down alif and puts a mark on it (as belonging) to the verse of the poem.

+Of the letters of the chords, one drops 3, the number of the result of the second cycle.

 Then, one makes the third cycle.
-One adds five to eight and gets thirteen.
-The remainder is one.
+One adds 5 to 8 and gets 13.
+The remainder is 1.

 One moves the cycle at the side of eight by one.
 One enters 13 into the verse of the poem.

 One takes the (letter) upon which the number falls.

 It is q.
 A mark is put upon it.

-Thirteen is entered among the letters of the chords.
+13 is entered among the letters of the chords.
 One sets down what comes out.
 It is s.

-A mark is put upon it (as belonging) to the verse of the poem.
+A mark is put on it as belonging to the verse of the poem.

-Then, the one which is the remainder of the cycle of thirteen is entered next to the resulting s.
+Then, the one which is the remainder of the cycle of 13 is entered next to the resulting s.

 One takes the chord next to the letters.

 It is b.
 It is set down, and a mark (indicating that it belongs) to the verse of the poem is put upon it.

 This is called the "leaning cycle."
 Its scale is correct.
 This is as follows.

 One doubles thirteen and adds to it the one which remains of the cycle.
 Thus, one gets 27.